AdobeDocs/analytics.en/help/analyze/analysis-workspace/visualizations/c-flow/create-flow.md

 * Click the plus sign (+) on the left to expand a column.

 * Use the right-click options detailed below to further customize the output.

+* Click the pencil icon next to the configuration summary to further edit the flow or rebuild it with different options.

 * You can also export and further analyze your Flow diagram as part of a project's .CSV file by going to **[!UICONTROL Project]** > **[!UICONTROL Download CSV]**.